jcmoya/blockchain-developer-bootcamp-final-project/README.md

 - [Design Pattern Decisions](./design_pattern_decisions.md)

-# Testing the DApp in Rinkeby Network
+# Testing DApp in Rinkeby Network

-The Smart Contract is available and deployed in the Rinkeby network using Infura The Front end is deployed on a Repository using Github Pages
+The Smart Contract is available and deployed in the Rinkeby network using Infura The Front end is deployed on a Repository using Github Pages:

 https://jcmoya.github.io/frontEnd_Dapp_Warranty/